eser/stack/fp/README.md

 ### distinctArray(source, selectorFn)

+filters out duplicate values in an array or generator based on a selector function (`selectorFn`).

-TODO
+// TODO

 ### distinctObject(source, selectorFn)

+filters out duplicate values in an object based on a selector function (`selectorFn`).

-TODO
+// TODO

-### dropFromArray(source, number)
+### dropFromArray(source, n)

-skips first n items from an array or a generator.
+skips the first `n` item(s) in an array or generator.

 ```js
 import { dropFromArray } from "$cool/fp/drop-from-array.ts";